Arvinnooli/ArenaOps/README.md

 # ArenaOps

-# A stadium Management System
+# A Stadium Management System

 This project encompasses a comprehensive stadium management system built using Flask.
 The system allows administrators to manage events, staff, and parking, providing a seamless experience for both staff and attendees.